 - Energy use.

-Scores in these sub-domains range from 1.12 (for energy use in Neath Port Talbot) to 8.07 (for waste in Bridgend).
-However, Neath Port Talbot also has the fourth highest score of all local authority areas for green infrastructure.
+Scores in these sub-domains range from 1.32 for Energy use in Neath Port Talbot to 7.32 in Torfaen.
+However, Neath Port Talbot also has the fifth highest score of all local authority areas for Green infrastructure.

-Five local authority areas have three sub-domain scores below the Welsh average: Gwynedd, Ceredigion, Pembrokeshire, Carmarthenshire and Monmouthshire.
+Two local authority areas have three sub-domain scores below the Welsh average: Gwynedd and Flintshire, although they both have sub-domain scores within 0.5 of a mark of the Welsh average.

-Only one local authority area, Bridgend, scores above the Welsh average for all three sub-domains.
+Three local authority areas (Bridgend, Blaenau Gwent and Newport) have scores above the Welsh average for all three sub-domains.

 - Health inequality